RaxMoth/Pygame_Tetris/README.md

 # Pygame_Tetris

-A liitle Pygame project its Tetris!
+A little Pygame project, its Tetris!